What New Car Dealer Fees Should You Pay in 2024?

 The chart below will not allow you to calculate an exact vehicle cost.
 It will help you understand what you will pay when buying a vehicle in your area.

-Registry fees are tricky to calculate; you can visit your state’s Department of Motor Vehicles (DMV) website and use their calculator.
+Registry fees are tricky to calculate; you can use the calculator on your state’s Department of Motor Vehicles (DMV) website.

 Most states also charge minor environmental laws (less than $50).
 Documentation fees change frequently.